tommyettinger/BlazingChain/README.md

 You can get this version (which should be compatible with lz-string 1.4.4) [using this info on Maven Central](http://search.maven.org/#artifactdetails%7Ccom.github.tommyettinger%7Cblazingchain%7C1.4.4%7Cjar).
 That page provides dependency info for many build tools including Maven, Gradle, Ivy, SBT, and Lein.
 There should be a release on GitHub as well.
+For GWT, you will need this inherits line:

+`<inherits name='blazingchain' />`

 Other
 ---